devosu/dev-website/content/_index.md

 software engineering through workshops.

-We are also committed to supporting your personal software projects by providing mentorship and computing resources (free hosting and subdomains on osu.dev).
+We are also committed to supporting your personal software projects by providing mentorship and resources.

-This club is welcoming everyone regardless of their experience, major, or grade.
+This club is welcoming everyone regardless of their experience, major, and educational background.
-To use perks like subdomains and cloud credits, you need to be an active OSU student, but you can still attend workshops and recieve mentorship if you are not.

 {{< /section >}}

 {{< section id="join" >}}